heroku-python/theresumator/README.md

 # theresumator  <sub><sup><sub> using [django-resumator](https://github.com/AmmsA/django-resumator/)</sup></sub></sup>
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-Need a web resume?
-You came to the right place! theresumator is a Django project for creating resumes dedicated to people in computer science/engineering.
-It's built to be lightweight, simple, and organized enough to be reusable by other people in other fields, and easily configured for your needs.
+Need a web resume? theresumator is a Django project for creating resumes dedicated to people in computer science/engineering.
+It's built to be lightweight, simple, organized enough to be reusable by other people in other fields, and easily configured for your needs.

-Right now, theresumator supports the following models:
+Currently, theresumator supports the following models:
 * Resume (a link to your PDF resume, if specified)
 * Education (for your education info)
 * Projects (Personal or work projects you worked on)